Comparison with Solidity Contracts

 - Upload Code - Upload some optimized wasm code, no state nor contract address (example Standard ERC20 contract)

-- Instantiate Contract - Instantiate a code reference with some initial state, creates new address (example set token name, max issuance, etc for my ERC20 token)
+- Instantiate Contract - Instantiate a code reference with some initial state, creates a new address (for example set token name, max issuance, etc for my ERC20 token)

-- Execute Contract - This may support many different calls, but they are all unprivileged usage of a previously instantiated contract, depends on the contract design (example: Send ERC20 token, grant approval to other contract)
+- Execute Contract - This may support many different calls, but they are all unprivileged usage of a previously instantiated contract depends on the contract design (example: Send ERC20 token, grant approval to another contract)

-Just like ethereum, contract instantiation and execution is metered and requires gas.
+Just like Ethereum, contract instantiation and execution are metered and require gas.
 Furthermore, both instantiation

 and execution allow the signer to send some tokens to the contract along with the message.
 Two key differences are that